Kansas Medicaid for Seniors & Long-Term Care

 • Case management (required for all HCBS waiver enrollees)

-All KanCare LTSS members are assigned to a care coordinator through their MCO.
-The care coordinator develops the person-centered service plan and arranges covered HCBS services.
+All KanCare LTSS members are assigned to a care coordinator through their MCO, who develops the person-centered service plan and arranges covered HCBS services.
 If you believe your care plan is inadequate, you have the right to request a meeting with your care coordinator and to file a complaint with KDADS.

 Spousal impoverishment protections

-Kansas follows federal Spousal Impoverishment rules (42 USC 1396r-5), which protect the at-home spouse when one spouse requires nursing home or HCBS waiver care:
+Kansas follows federal Spousal Impoverishment rules (42 U.S.C. § 1396r-5), which protect the at-home spouse when one spouse requires nursing home or HCBS waiver care.
+Kansas uses the federal maximum CSRA ($162,660 in 2026) — in states that use a lower state-set minimum CSRA, the community spouse keeps less, so Kansas's use of the federal maximum is relatively favorable for families.

 • Home is an exempt asset while the community spouse lives in it